Understanding Chicken Allergies in Dogs: A Comprehensive Guide

 - 3 min read

-When discussing potential option with people as they walk around our store "Are there any proteins or ingredients that you are avoiding?"
-So many people respond "My dog is allergic to chicken, and....."
+When discussing potential options with people as they walk around our store, I often ask, "Are there any proteins or ingredients that you are avoiding?"
+Many people respond, "My dog is allergic to chicken."
+This sentiment resonates with many pet parents.

-I had the same reaction when I was told Baron and Tessa (the namesakes of B&T Pets) had a food allergy - I concluded they were allergic to chicken and wheat.
+I experienced similar concerns when I discovered that Baron and Tessa, the namesakes of B&T Pets, had food allergies.
+I initially thought they were allergic to chicken and wheat.

-As more pet parents report chicken sensitivities in their pups, it's time to dive deep into what the science tells us about this increasingly common concern.
-In this comprehensive guide, we'll explore the facts behind chicken allergies in dogs, backed by recent veterinary research and scientific studies.
+As more pet parents report chicken sensitivities in their dogs, it's crucial to understand the science behind this growing concern.
+This comprehensive guide will uncover the facts about chicken allergies in dogs, grounded in recent veterinary research and scientific studies.

 Understanding Chicken Allergies: Prevalence and Reality

-Among all dogs visiting veterinarians, only 1-2% are diagnosed with food allergies
+Only 1-2% of all dogs visiting veterinarians are diagnosed with food allergies.

-Among dogs with skin conditions, the prevalence rises to upwards of 24%
+Among dogs with skin conditions, this prevalence rises to over 24%.

-Food allergies account for about 10% of all allergic conditions in dogs, according to another article in BMC Veterinary Research.
+Food allergies account for about 10% of all allergic conditions in dogs, based on another article in BMC Veterinary Research.

 Beef (34%)